turingschool/front-end-curriculum/projects/complete-me.md

 ## Phase 1

 The first thing your `trie` should be able to do is take in a word.
-Once the words are placed into the `trie` it should also offer some suggestions.
+It should also keep a count of how many words have been inserted.

 ```
 import CompleteMe from "./lib/complete_me"